Ippei Asada

-Ippei Asada (浅田一平, Asada Ippei) is a former Japanese rugby union player who played as a scrum-half.
+Ippei Asada (麻田一平, Asada Ippei) is a former Japanese rugby union player who played as a scrum-half.
 He spent his whole career playing for Toyota Verblitz in Japan's domestic Top League, playing over 75 times and captaining the side.
 His performances domestically earned him a call-up as a replacement player for the 2011 Rugby World Cup for Japan.
 He though did not make an appearance at the World Cup, or in any other matches for Japan.